Skip to content

 Almonds fit into the gaps that no meal-prep plan ever quite covers.
 They require no cooking, no refrigeration, no preparation whatsoever.
 You put them in your bag on Monday morning, and they’re there every day.

 The protein in almonds isn’t just a number.
-It’s six grams that reach your muscles during the exact hours when most people give their bodies nothing at all.
+It’s six grams that reach your body during the exact hours when most people give their systems nothing but a caffeine spike.

 One final thing